shobhitpuri/git-refresh/README.md

 This enables you to pull changes from a different remote branch to your local branch with just one command.
 You can write your own custom git commands to do whatever repetitive actions you do multiple times a day.
 For, me I usually update my local branch with the remote branch from which I branched off initially.
-Doing this would usually take multiple commands like:
+Doing this would usually take multiple commands.

+Instead of:
 ```
 git stash
 git checkout remote_branch